cedardb/docs/Structure.md

 ---

-## Reference Section: Object-First Organization
+## Reference Section: Catalog Objects

-DDL documentation is organized by database object, not by SQL command.
+DDL documentation is organized by catalog object, not by SQL command.
 All operations on an object (CREATE, ALTER, DROP) live on the same page or in tightly linked pages within the same directory.